aaronvark/VRPhysicsGame/README.md

 ### Known issues:
 * Vive clients will disconnect intermittently
+* Hosts are OP, because the cubes they are holding also register scoring events (client's held cubes do not!)

 ### Attributions:
 * Sounds effects taken from various Freesound users (id__user__soundname):